 I don’t think any more cotton needs to die to underscore this point.

 #2.
 Know how to knit, embroider, or crochet.

 I do know how to knit!
-I learned at the Girls’ Club, which I belonged to at the same time that I was in Girl Scouts.***** Here I am wearing a scarf that I knitted myself:
+I learned at the Girls’ Club, which I belonged to at the same time that I was in Girl Scouts.***** Here I am wearing a shawl that I knitted myself:

 Tegucigalpa, Honduras, 2012

 #3.
 Produce satisfactory examples of darning and patching.

 “Satisfactory” is pushing it.
 I think I’ll skip the patching.
 Luckily, we have Witness 2 Fashion to fill the seamstress/historian niche.

 #2.
 Know how to use the fire alarm.